-Diabetes is associated with an increased incidence of cardiovascular disease (Garcia et al., 1974).
-It is likely that vascular smooth muscle cell responsiveness is altered in diabetes where there is an attenuated response to nitric oxide (Tesfamariam & Cohen, 1992), while at the same time the constrictor response to phenylephrine (PE) is enhanced (Agrawal and McNeill, 1987, Kamata et al. 1988).
+Diabetes is associated with an increased incidence of cardiovascular disease (Garcia et al. 1974).
+It is likely that vascular smooth muscle cell responsiveness is altered in diabetes because there is an attenuated response to nitric oxide (Tesfamariam and Cohen 1992), while at the same time the constrictor response to phenylephrine (PE) is enhanced (Agrawal and McNeill 1987, Kamata et al. 1988).
 These abnormal vasomotor regulatory effects may in part underlie the cardiovascular morbidity and mortality that is a common complication of non-insulin dependent diabetic mellitus.
-Several studies revealed that contractile response to α -adrenergic stimuli in diabetic rats are enhanced (Abebe et al. 1990; MacLeod, 1985, Taylor et al. 1994), but the effect of exercise on increased contractile response of vascular smooth muscle cell is unknown.
+Several studies revealed that contractile response to α-adrenergic stimuli in diabetic rats are enhanced (MacLeod 1985, Abebe et al. 1990, Taylor et al. 1994), but the effect of exercise on increased contractile response of vascular smooth muscle cell is unknown.

-Exercise is generally thought to provide cardioprotection (Sesso et al. 2000; Paffenbarger, Jr. et al. 1993, Myers et al. 2002; Jolliffe et a.
-2001) and has several well-documented cardiovascular and systemic effects.
-The effects of exercise include improvements in endothelial function, left ventricular diastolic function, arterial stiffness, systematic inflammation, and reduced total and abdominal fat; it is thought that these effects of exercise may be largely responsible for improving insulin sensitivity and endothelial function in diabetes (Stewart, 2004a, Stewart, 2004b).
+Exercise is generally thought to provide cardioprotection (Paffenbarger Jr. et al. 1993, Sesso et al. 2000, Jolliffe et al. 2001, Myers et al. 2002) and has several well-documented cardiovascular and systemic effects.
+The effects of exercise include improvements in endothelial function, left ventricular diastolic function, arterial stiffness, systematic inflammation, and reduction of total and abdominal fat; it is thought that these effects of exercise may be largely responsible for improving insulin sensitivity and endothelial function in diabetes (Stewart 2004a,b).
 The beneficial effects of life style modifications such as exercise in diabetic subjects is as important as controlling plasma glucose (Knowler et al. 2002).
-In this study, we used db/db mice, an animal model of non-insulin dependent diabetic model (Guo et al. 2005; Kamata et al. 1988, Pannirselvam et al. 2002, Pannirselvam et al. 2003) to test the hypothesis that exercise decreases the constrictor response of vascular smooth muscle cells to adrenergic stimulation.
+In this study, we used db/db mice, an animal model of non-insulin dependent diabetic model (Kamata et al. 1988, Pannirselvam et al. 2002, 2003, Guo et al. 2005) to test the hypothesis that exercise decreases the constrictor response of vascular smooth muscle cells to α -adrenergic stimulation.